What do you teach?

 - We believe in the inspiration of the Bible; in God as Father, Son, and Holy Spirit; in the virgin birth of Christ.

 - We believe in Jesus Christ’s blood atonement that provides forgiveness for sin and delivers us from the judgment for sin that awaits all mankind.

-- We believe in His bodily resurrection and second return to establish His Kingdom upon the earth, followed by the millennial reign of Christ after which He will create a new heaven and a new earth.
+- We believe in His bodily resurrection and second coming to establish His Kingdom upon the Earth, followed by the millennial reign of Christ after which He will create a new Heaven and a new Earth.